sydsajidhussain/sydsajidhussain/README.md

 - 👋 Hi, I’m @sydsajidhussain
 - 👀 I’m interested in full-stack, rust, wasm ,actix, yew,
-- 💞️ I’m looking to collaborate on rust projects
+- 💞️ I’m looking to collaborate on web development using rust and wasm
 - - 📫 sysajid98@gmail.com

 <!---